 Please include your name, title, company name, address, daytime phone number, fax number, email and web address with your pitch or submission.

-NEWS RELEASES and NEW PRODUCT ANNOUNCEMENTS can be emailed to Flow Control Managing Editor Amy W. Richardson for consideration on our website and in our print issue.
+NEWS RELEASES and NEW PRODUCT ANNOUNCEMENTS can be emailed to Flow Control Editor in Chief Robyn Tucker for consideration on our website and in our print issue (news releases only).

 ABOUT FLOW CONTROL